l4e21/Planit/README.md

 ## TODO

-Figure out dynamic recognisers (use global objects?)
+Figure out dynamic recognisers

 Colour-coding on calendar

-Sort out the management of overlaps (Automatic columns?)
+Sort out the management of overlaps (Automatic columnation on daily calendar)

-See if we can figure out serialising PCE objects

 Code analysis tools

-Improve page editor (It needs it)
+Improve page editor (It needs it).
+Problems with layout when deleting items :( No scroll bar :(

+Stupid xpce won't let me serialise classes :( probably need to do this by working out the methods and vars on the fly (maybe we can find the classes via `pce_realise`)